 The search engine sees these keywords and will offer up results that will narrow down your results to be as relevant as possible.

 Users that use, whether they are aware of it or not, a transactional keyword, want to get a particular service and they want to get it fast.
-While it may seem pretty similar to the commercial keyword, this category is more targeted towards business since it indicates that the client wants to make a transaction in a particular industry.
+While it may seem pretty similar to the commercial keyword, this category is more targeted towards accounting firms since it indicates that the client wants to make a transaction in a particular industry.

 To exemplify such keywords, a potential client looking for an accountant online might type something along the lines of "available accountant", "best accountant in X", "accountant near me" and more.
 If you want to see what you can find out from the search engine, try and type out a keyword or two and see what are the most popular generated top results.

-Knowing what people look for is going to be the biggest advantage that you can have in trying to get a leg up on the competition and come out on top, not only in your industry but also on search engine results.
+Knowing what people look for is going to be the biggest advantage that you can have in trying to get a leg up on the competition and come out on top, not only in your industry but also in search engine results.

 Hiring Intent Keywords

 If you understand SEO and use it so that you have business growth, you’ll need to start to implement hiring intent keywords into your website, your content and your regular posts.
 Hiring intent keywords are lost when used broadly targeted at the whole industry.
 Every accounting business will use basic keywords.
-If you specialize in different fields you can target your hiring intent keywords.
+If you specialise in different fields you can target your hiring intent keywords.

 Research Intent Keywords

 Research intent keywords won’t get you traffic and transactions but they can help get you a dedicated audience.
-A user will use a research intent keyword when they want to find more about a specific process or topic.
+A user will use a research intent keyword when they want to find out more about a specific process or topic.
 If you want to use this to your advantage, you should really think about investing in a technical writer that can provide content about your industry.

-Your business will seem transparent and that it is willing to explain a lot of aspects relating to accounting.
+Your business will seem transparent and it is willing to explain a lot of aspects relating to accounting.
 Some examples of research intent keywords that people might look up are: